Cloudflare is one of the best CDN but now I am going to leave it. Because I saw what nobody would want.

 What is Cloudflare and Why do I love it?

-I am using Cloudflare since 2017 and I had a good journey with it.
+I have been using Cloudflare since 2017 and I had a good journey with it.
 It protected me from many bad people whose intention was not good for my site 😡.
 It also provided me with a free CDN service which saved a lot of my money 🥰.

 A DNS is an important link for website speed.
 If someone wants to make their website a little faster then one should think about using premium DNS.
 You will have to pay extra to use a premium DNS provider, but Cloudflare offers it for free.